devyanimahajan/devyanimahajan/README.md

 -  **MS** in Applied Data Science, University of Chicago
 -  **BA** in Cognitive Science & English Literature, Swarthmore College
--  Currently building **agentic AI solutions for retail forecasting** with UNIQLO
+-  Building **agentic AI solutions for retail forecasting** with UNIQLO
--  Applied research in LLMs, psycholinguistics, NLP, and speech science
+-  Applied research in LLMs, psycholinguistics, and NLP
 -  Published research on psycholinguistics with **Cambridge University Press**
 -  Exploring intersections of **ethics, interpretability, and AI**